 At the signing ceremony, KCG Group President Wataru Hasegawa and President Furuno signed the agreement and shook hands.In the discussion that followed, Mr. Hasegawa expressed his aspirations, "In the field of fisheries, which is in urgent need of revitalization, we hope to find a way forward through the promotion of IT, including distribution, and we will actively work hand in hand to promote activities in all areas, including resource maintenance and safe navigation of vessels.President Furuno expressed his expectations for the KCG Group in terms of human resource development and research promotion, saying, "IT in the fisheries industry is still at a stage where the dawn has only just begun to break.

-On January 30, the first activity after the signing will be an academic lecture by Masayuki Mori, General Manager of the Sales Planning Department, Ship Equipment Division, Furuno Electric, on the "Current Status and Future of Marine IT.
+On January 30, the first activity after the signing will be an academic lecture entitled "Current Status and Future of Marine IT" by Masayuki Mori, General Manager of the Sales Planning Department, Ship Equipment Division, Furuno Electric.

 In addition to the development of fish finder, IT in the marine and fisheries sector is being explored for the introduction of a data collection system for marine resources and the environment with traceability functions using satellites to realize efficient and sustainable fisheries.In addition, the use of information technology for ships is also being urged for energy saving, safe operation, reduction of greenhouse gases, prevention of marine pollution, and use of natural energy from the sea.